 - Make a Nature Journal.
 Conservation Halton has some tips on how to make one and what to include in it.

 - Make a fairy garden or toy playground.
-Gather sticks, rocks, plastic containers, maybe toilet paper rolls!
+Gather sticks, rocks, plastic containers, and maybe toilet paper rolls!
 Another variation?
-What about a lego friend outdoor oasis.
+What about a Lego friend outdoor oasis?
 Time to dig out all those forgotten little toys and give them new life outside.

 - Read on a blanket.
 Get some extra vitamin D as soon as that ground warms up.
 If it is warm enough set up in the grass or head to the porch!
 Check out books from the library with curbside pickup.